boazbk/tcs/lec_07_other_models.md

-[configtmdef](){.ref} is a little cumbersome, but ultimately a configuration is simply a string that encodes a _snapshot_ of the state of the NAND-TM program at a given point in the execution.
+[configtmdef](){.ref} is a little cumbersome, but ultimately a configuration is simply a string that encodes a _snapshot_ of the  Turing machine at a given point in the execution.
 (In operating-systems lingo, it is a  ["core dump"](https://goo.gl/AsccXh).)
 Such a snapshot needs to encode the following components:

 1. The current head position.